huggingface/transformers/docs/source/en/model_doc/superglue.md

 image1_matching_scores = outputs.matching_scores[0, 1][image1_indices]
 ```

-You can then print the matched keypoints on a side-by-side image to visualize the result :
+You can then print the matched keypoints on a side-by-side image to visualize the result:

 ```python
 import numpy as np